Importance of delayed gratification

 The truth is, it’s not realistic to get everything you want, much less get it immediately.
 Instant gratification is actually a source of frustration – it creates false expectations.
 By learning to employ delayed gratification, you buy time to strategize thoughtfully and learn from your failures.
-It takes practice, but embracing delayed gratification takes your life to a new level.
+But what is delayed gratification?
+And how can you build this essential skill?

 What is delayed gratification?